Lake Mead water level rises, defies projections

 |1021.42

-Upstream, Lake Powell has shown signs of rebounding and has risen more than a foot over the last month after dropping to a new all-time low in mid-March.
-Many people are speculating the Bureau of Reclamation will allow Lake Powell to benefit from the melting snowpack in Colorado before Lake Mead.
+To the northeast, Lake Powell has shown signs of life and has risen more than a foot over the last month after dropping to a new all-time low in mid-March.
+Many people are speculating that the Bureau of Reclamation will allow Lake Powell to benefit from the melting snowpack in Colorado before Lake Mead.

 As of one week ago, snowpack has built the Snow Water Equivalent (SWE) stored in the Colorado Rockies to 158% of the average.
-That was up about 8% in just one week.
+That was up about 8% in only one week.

-Currently, Lake Mead is a little over five feet higher than the record-low hit on Jul.
-27, 2022, when the water level was measured at 1,040.71.
-According to the latest projection from the Bureau of Reclamation, published before the recent rain, Lake Mead could drop to 1,036.9 feet by the end of April, just over nine feet lower than its current level.
+Currently, Lake Mead is a little over 5 feet higher than the record-low hit on July 27, 2022, when the water level was measured at 1,040.71.
+According to the latest projection from the Bureau of Reclamation, published before the recent rain, Lake Mead could drop to 1,036.9 feet by the end of April, just over 9 feet lower than its current level.